 The Reason to Visit Salzburg, Austria

-There’s more to Austria’s forth-largest city than Mozart and the Sound of Music.
-Yet, while a lot of the things to do in Salzburg focus on these themes, it is first and foremost a musical metropolis, even if this is not your sole purpose for visiting.
+There’s more to Austria’s fourth-largest city than Mozart and the Sound of Music, of course, but the city is first and foremost a musical metropolis, even if this is not your sole purpose for visiting.

 It’s no wonder Salzburg takes the tagline “Stage of the World”.
 That’s a lot of performance to pack into a compact city.